Skip to content

 Reporting

 Extensive revisions were made to DBCC variables in 2020 and minor ones in 2022 and 2023.
-All have been incorporated into the "2023 National Deaf-Blind Child Count: Instructions, Codebook, and Quick Reference Table" linked to the right.
+All have been incorporated into the "2024 National Deafblind Child Count: Instructions, Codebook, and Quick Reference Table" linked to the right.
+There were no changes to the 2024 codebook or instructions, except for a new submission window of February 1 through March 15.

 Contact Carlie Rhoads with any questions.